Childbirth hospital negligence claim

-Our client found out she was pregnant at the end of 2013.
-Her pregnancy progressed without complication and she was booked in at North Devon District Hospital for a planned induction or labour.
-However, prior to her planned induction she reported a second episode of reduced fetal movement, of waking with wet pyjamas and a show that was strange in appearance.
+Our client was booked in at the North Devon District Hospital for a planned induction or labour.
+However, before this took place she reported a second episode of reduced fetal movement, of waking with wet pyjamas and a show that was strange in appearance.

 She was admitted to hospital.
 A cardiotocograph (CTG) was initiated and reported as normal.
-A vaginal examination (VE) assessed the cervix as being 2cms dilated with her membranes intact.
-The Claimant was advised that an induction of labour would take place later that morning at 08:30.
+A vaginal examination assessed her cervix as being 2cm dilated with her membranes intact.
+The woman was advised that an induction of labour would take place later that morning at 08:30.

 At 08:00 she reported feeling fetal movements and was identified as requiring an obstetric review.
 However there was no evidence that this review actually took place.

-At 14:00 the CTG was assessed as normal and at 14:50 the CTG was discontinued as the claimant was mobilising.
+At 14:00 the CTG was assessed as normal and at 14:50 the CTG was discontinued as she was mobilising.